test1477/dfdfd/jason_docker_csv.md

     main()
 ```

-This updated script:

-1. Includes a detailed description at the beginning, explaining the purpose, usage, and output of the script.
-2. Fetches all Docker repositories in the Artifactory instance.
-3. Processes each repository to retrieve all images, tags, and digests.
-4. Generates a single CSV report containing information for all Docker images across all repositories.
+This script now includes:

+1. A function to fetch all repositories (`fetch_all_repositories`).
+2. A modified `fetch_docker_repositories` function that filters for Docker repositories.
+3. Debug print statements to show all repository names and their types, as well as the filtered Docker repository names.

 To use this script:

 1. Replace `"https://your-artifactory-instance.jfrog.io/artifactory"` with your actual JFrog Artifactory URL.
 2. Replace `"your-api-key-here"` with your actual API key.
-3. Run the script to generate the CSV report for all Docker images across all repositories in your Artifactory instance.

-The script will create a CSV file named `Docker_Images_Report_YYYY-MM-DD.csv` in the same directory, containing the metadata for all Docker images found in your Artifactory instance.
+3. Run the script.

+This should help identify if there are any Docker repositories in your Artifactory instance and provide more information about all available repositories.
+If you still don't see any Docker repositories, you may need to check your Artifactory configuration or consult with your Artifactory administrator.

 ---
 Answer from Perplexity: pplx.ai/share